a-shish07/a-shish07/README.md

 ASHISH KUMAR DUBEY
--   Keep Things as Simple as it can
+-   Keep Things as Simple as it can !!
--  Hii, I’m @a-shish07 , currently upgrading myself:)
+-  Hi, I’m @a-shish07 , currently upgrading myself:)
 -  I’m interested in Competitive Programming and Backend Development
 -  I’m currently pursuing Btech from Bundelkhand University
 -  I’m looking to collaborate on Projects on Node.js